menomanabdulla/large-dataset-with-react/README.md

 # large-dataset-with-react

 This project is about maintain large data-set at frontend specifically in react.
 I use typescript too as i was practicing typescript.
-I applied four different way to maintain large-scale data-set at forntend.
+I applied four different way to maintain large-scale data-set at frontend.

 - Pagination
 - Infinite-scroll